datamindedacademy/infrastructure-management-with-terraform/06_existing_infra/README.md

 > the S3 bucket "dm-academy-course-data".

 Your colleague completed the request.
-But today you are notified that the end user cannot read the contents of `s3://dm-academy-course-data/trees.csv`.
+But today you are notified that the end user cannot read the contents of `s3://dm-academy-course-data-$yourPetName/data/trees.csv` (`yourPetName` is the random id that OpenTofu generates for you via the `random_pet` resource in the `random.tf` file.).
 The notification did not contain the computer generated error message or any other more helpful information.

 Your job is to investigate and resolve.

 Before you start, brainstorm with the instructor:

 - what reasons can you think of that this could be happening?
 - for each reason, think of a method to verify and resolve.
 - what would you need to do as a last step to say that you're done?

-Then, actually start by applying the Terraform code.
+Then, actually start by applying the code with `tofu apply`.
 You can use the url in the output to open the Notebook Instance, or connect to it via the AWS Console.

 ## Background

-Students get access to some Terraform codes that deploys
+Students get access to some HCL code that deploys

 - a notebook
 - an IAM role